balena-io-hardware/fin-info-doc/documentation/FAQ.md

 ## I cannot see any wireless interface listed, wifi does not work
 Please make sure you have the `balena-fin` device tree overlay set in in your `config.txt` ( `dtoverlay=balena-fin` ).

+## My HAT does not work on the Balena Fin unless I manually set up things that are automatic on a Raspberry Pi 3
+Please make sure you have the Balena Fin [dt-blob.bin](https://github.com/resin-io/balena-fin/raw/master/software/dt-blob/dt-blob.bin) in the root of the boot partition

+## Raspberry Pi camera or display don't work on my Balena Fin
+Please make sure you have the Balena Fin [dt-blob.bin](https://github.com/resin-io/balena-fin/raw/master/software/dt-blob/dt-blob.bin) in the root of the boot partition

 ## WiFi signal is very weak
 Please make sure you have the antenna switch on the right position based on your setup (OFF for internal antenna, ON for external antenna)